 Where: Since the elected State Educational Program Chairman can be from any one of the 120 counties across the Commonwealth, times and opportunities to work on a new POW must be arranged in cooperation with their assigned State Advisor.
-It is the responsibility of both parties to be creative in establishing a time to meet (face-to-face, conference call, etc.) and begin the new POW process.
-Where is not as important as the process and the outcome!
+It is the responsibility of both parties to be creative in establishing a time to meet (face-to-face, conference call, etc.) and begin the new POW process

 Why: The KEHA Educational Program of Work provides the perfect opportunity to give direction to learning by stating educational goals, activities, and lessons for Homemakers.
 KEHA is about improving "the quality of life for families and communities through leadership development and education in cooperation with the Kentucky Cooperative Extension Service."
 By focusing on a specific topic, information can be targeted and accomplishments measured.
-Topics to be studied should be chosen with great care taking into consideration the wide diversity represented in the Kentucky Extension Homemakers Association.
+Topics to be studied should be chosen with great care, taking into consideration the wide diversity represented in the Kentucky Extension Homemakers Association as well as the strategic plans goals and objectives of Family and Consumer Sciences Extension.